netdata/netdata/docs/step-by-step/step-05.md

 ```

 > You'll see some funky indentation in the lines coming up.
 Don't worry about it too much!
 Indentation is not important
-> to how Netdata processes entities, and it will make sense when we're done.
+> to how Netdata processes entities, and it will make sense when you're done.

-Next, we need to specify which chart this entity listens via the `on:` line.
-We're declaring that we want this alarm to
+Next, you need to specify which chart this entity listens via the `on:` line.
+You're declaring that you want this alarm
-check metrics in the `system.ram` chart.
+to check metrics on the `system.ram` chart.

 ```yaml
     on: system.ram